Powered by

 According to the International Union for Conservation of Nature (IUCN), women can be helpful in adaptation.
 We can learn from women what things can be better to adopt in the changing environment.

 Ensuring women's leadership guarantees that all issues, from menstruation to domestic violence, become a focal point of the climate solution resulting in more inclusivity.
 The Global Aid Organization provided business training to women in Somali villages.
-These women subsequently established self-help groups in their respective villages, amassing funds in a manner similar to a cooperative society.
+These women subsequently established self-help groups in their respective villages, amassing funds like a cooperative society.
 This sum was used to assist their community during the 2016 famine.

 If we examine the global context using this example, we can discern that empowering women can lead to not only the formation of robust groups of women in rural areas, but also provide avenues for empowering women to combat climate change.
 Special provisions can be implemented to shield them from these adverse effects.